chaas/mz-purchase-demo/README.md

 ```
 ./bin/environmentd -- --cors-allowed-origin='*'
 ```
+You could also skip this step and use a real Materialize environment.

 ## Create the source and view
-In another terminal, connect to local psql.
+In another terminal, connect to psql.
 ```
 psql -U materialize -h localhost -p 6875 materialize
 ```
+If you're using a real Materialize environment, connect as your regularly would to your Materialize instance.

 Run the following sql
 ```